On Sep, 11 2018

 Everyone required to make the change (leaders, managers, and employees) must be supported to act in pre-determined new ways for the change to take root and last.
 This shift is hard for many leaders to envision, as culture is not simple or tangible to define and change.
 However, this focus is always necessary for transformational change to succeed.

-How Do You Reveal What Must Be Changed?
+How Do You Reveal What Must Be Changed in an Organization's Culture?

 An examination of the new state solution’s impact on culture will be the best place to reveal what must be changed.
 Leaders will need to assess what the current culture already has in place that supports their desired changes, and what blocks their new directions.
 They will need to identify the specific cultural indicators that will need to be changed or initiated.
 Examples of cultural indicators include the sharing and use of information, how rewards and punishments are used, how managers monitor the performance of their teams, how mistakes are handled, and so on.
 Look at what might negate or inhibit the successful execution of your new state.